-In 2021, the main focus of the operations of the Central Bank of Savings Banks is to support the implementation of the Savings Banks Group's strategy as part of the Savings Banks Centre.
+The main focus of the operations of the Central Bank of Savings Banks is to support the implementation of the Savings Banks Group's strategy as part of the Savings Banks Centre.

-SB Central Bank's result for 2022 is expected to show a profit.
+SB Central Bank's result for 2023 is expected to show a profit.